ashishbhintade/cetus-dca/README.md

 # Cetus DCA

-This is a hackathon project for executing a Dollar Cost Averaging (DCA) strategy on the Cetus DEX, built with the Cetus SDK. **Please note that it's not thoroughly tested for production use**.
+Bot that allows to execute a Dollar Cost Averaging (DCA) strategy on the Cetus DEX, built with the Cetus SDK.

+> [!WARNING]
+> **Please note that this bot is still in development and is not ready for production use.**.

 ## Motivation